Who is who on the DUP appointed panel which is assessing the Windsor Framework?

 But he added: “I don’t want to come out of the EU with no deal, under any circumstances.”

+This is in contrast with the IRC’s de facto forerunner, the Independent Monitoring Commission, which ran from 2004 to 2011 and mentioned the PIRA some 49 times in its final report, as well as the INLA three times, the UVF 16, and the UDA seven.

+Asked why it took the approach it did, the IRC told the News Letter it is “not an assessment body and has no operational role, and does not make detailed security or threat or status assessments”.

-In December he warned that loyalist paramilitaries cannot be allowed to gain "a momentum" from the Northern Ireland Protocol dispute and urged politicians to find a solution.
+In December Mr McBurney warned that loyalist paramilitaries cannot be allowed to gain "a momentum" from the Northern Ireland Protocol dispute and urged politicians to find a solution.
 He was speaking to a Westminster committee, along with other members of the IRC.

 He added that "solving it" would "get things back onto an even keel".